pippim/pippim.github.io/index.md

 - A few local images are stored in `assets/img/` directory.
 The hundreds of images in blog posts come directly from *Stack Exchange* and are not stored on the `pippim.github.io` website.
+- Videos (up to 10 MB) are stored as comments in the associated GitHub Repository (e.g. **mserve**), and then linked as an HTML image source.
 - SCSS and [Sass CSS 🔗](https://www.geeksforgeeks.org/what-is-the-difference-between-scss-and-sass/
 "What is the difference between SCSS and SASS?"){:target="_blank"} files are mostly stored in the `assets/css/` directory.
 Some are